trentgillin/Doctor_Who/doctor_who.md

 ![](doctor_who_files/figure-markdown_github/unnamed-chunk-6-1.png)

 Ok very interesting!
 My first observations is how high up Doctor, yeah, and time are for all three companions.
 Next, it is intersting to see that both Marth and Rose have mum pretty high on the list, which makes sense since both characters are at a point in their lives where their moms are pretty invovled.
 Jackie is constantly worried what trouble her daughter is getting into with the Doctor, and Rose wanted to assure her that everything was fine.
-Marth on the other hand, although enjoyed her time with the Doctor, she had a life to get back to and kept thinking about her mom and the rest of her family.
+Martha on the other hand, although enjoyed her time with the Doctor, she had a life to get back to and kept thinking about her mom and the rest of her family.
 Donna, being an older companion, did not need a mother bear figure to watch over her and care for her.
 She had found a new life with the Tenth doctor, and hadn't even told her mother when she first started travling with him.
 One last thing I would like to point out is how high up the word real was on Donna's list.
 She has been whisked away from her temp work on this fantastic journey, there were many times in her adventures where she couldn't belive that her life had changed so much.
 Now, like before, let's do a sentiment analysis of these companions diaglogue.

 ``` r
 tenth%>%